Target withdraws forecasts, curbs spending to meet virus-related demand

-(Reuters) - Target Corp (TGT.N) on Wednesday withdrew its financial outlook and said it would scale back on planned investments to focus on meeting surging demand as Americans stock up on essentials and stay home to slow the spread of the coronavirus outbreak.
+March 25 (Reuters) - Target Corp on Wednesday withdrew its financial outlook and said it would scale back on planned investments to focus on meeting surging demand as Americans stock up on essentials and stay home to slow the spread of the coronavirus outbreak.

 The big-box retailer said it now plans to remodel only about 130 stores in 2020, down from 300, moving the rest of the projects to 2021.
 Target added it would open fewer small format stores than it had previously planned.